Parenting and Mental Health · · 29 min read

 Understand the Family Therapy Process: Session Structure and Flow

-Next comes Goal Setting.
-During the family therapy session, family members work with the counselor to establish clear, achievable objectives for their therapy journey.
+Next comes the initial session.
+During the session, family members work with the counselor to establish goals.
 This collaborative approach nurtures a sense of ownership and commitment to the therapeutic process, ensuring that everyone is on the same page regarding their goals.

-During the family therapy session, the therapist employs a variety of techniques tailored to the family's needs.
+During the therapy sessions, the therapist employs a variety of techniques tailored to the family's needs.
 These interventions aim to enhance communication, resolve conflicts, and promote healthier interactions.
 Techniques may include:

 • Role-playing